-In some cases you may need permits from multiple parties - it is your responsibility to obtain these permits.
+In some cases, you may need permits from multiple parties - it is your responsibility to obtain these permits.

-Permit controlled activities at CentrePort include:
+Permit controlled activities CentrePort include:

 - Excavation works

 - Working At Heights

 - Hot Works

 - Underwater Works

-- MEWPS
+- MEWPS (Mobile Elevated Work Platforms)

 - Confined spaces entry

-Work Boat Permits and Dive Permits for work purposes in the harbour are issued by the Harbour Master please contact GWRC (Greater Wellington Regional Council) for enquiries regarding these activities.
+Work Boat Permits and Dive Permits for work purposes in the harbour are issued by the Harbour Master - please contact GWRC (Greater Wellington Regional Council) for enquiries regarding these activities.